tsalik/kostas-tsalikis.com/content/posts/switching_hugo_versions.md

 ## But I need to work with multiple Hugo versions

-I still needed to have a different version of Hugo for my personal blog and a newer one for the knowledge base that I am building.
-There are multiple ways of doing so, but my personal choice was Hugo Version Manager(a.k.a. `hvm`).
+I still needed to work with Hugo versions at the same time. here are several ways of doing so, but my personal choice was Hugo Version Manager(a.k.a. `hvm`).

 ### 1. Installing Hugo via NPM